ECB's Nowotny casts doubt on Greek banks reopening on Monday

 "That's not fixed yet, there is still some examination to do," he said in ORF radio, when he was asked about a reopening on Monday.

-He also said it can take six to eight weeks until the new bailout programme would be ready to start.
+He also said it can take six to eight weeks until the new bailout program would be ready to start.

 (Reporting by Kirsti Knolle; editing by Thomas Atkins)